 But brace yourself: I’ve really come to like tofu.
 And I finally figured out how to make it.

 This has probably been coming for a while now.
 I’ve always preferred my takeout Pad Thai with veggies and tofu, and I occasionally order tofu at restaurants when soaked or fried in things like creamy, spicy, salty, wonderful sauces.
-Then I went and made a reeeeally yummo Sweet Chili Garlic Tofu recipe that’s in my Everyday Healthy eCookbook and my eyes were re-opened to cooking with tofu MYSELF, in my very own kitchen, like a real vegetarian (which I am not but which I act like from time to time).
+Then I went and made a reeeeally yummo Sweet Chili Garlic Tofu recipe and my eyes were re-opened to cooking with tofu MYSELF, in my very own kitchen, like a real vegetarian (which I am not but which I act like from time to time).
 These rural Minnesota tastebuds are spreading and flying, you guys.
 Even Bjork – and if that’s not the most non-tofu-eating-person name ever – is on board with this honey ginger tofu and veggie stir fry biz-nas.

 Be tofu-brave, friends!

 And if you’re not tofu-brave, just use chicken instead.
 I will pretend that that would be just as good and we can still be friends on the outside.